devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ### Why I decided against it

 All in all Provider is a great and easy solution to distribute State in a small Flutter applications.
-But it not an architecture (Hracek and Sullivan 2019; Boelens 2019; Savjolovs 2019; Sullivan and Hracek 2019).
+But it is not an architecture (Hracek and Sullivan 2019; Boelens 2019; Savjolovs 2019; Sullivan and Hracek 2019).
 Just the provider package alone with no pattern to follow or an architecture to obey will not lead to a clean and manageable application.
 But no worries, I did not teach you about the package for nothing.
 Because provider is such an efficient and easy way to distribute state, the BLoC package [(Angelov and Contributors 2019)](https://felangel.github.io/bloc/#/) uses it as an underlying technologie for their approach.

 ## Redux